akhin/microarchitecture-cheatsheet/README.md

 If you want to use anything from it in your presentation , you can copy-paste then put your own name.

 ## <a name="Feedbacks">**Contact & feedbacks:**
-I don't claim that every information is exact.
-Some of them are topics that I had the chance to get my hands on during projects, but some other are not based on project experiences but researches out of curiosity.
+I don't claim that every information is exact or expressed in the best way.
+Some of them are topics that I had the chance to get my hands on during projects, but some other are from personal researches out of curiosity.

-In case you find a problem, you can raise an issue ( "Issues" tab then "New issue" ).
-If you prefer contacting privately, you can find my mail address in the poster.
+In case you find a problem, please feel free to raise an issue ( "Issues" tab then "New issue" ).
+If you prefer contacting privately for any reason, my email is akin_ocal@hotmail.com .

 ## <a name="Misc">**Misc:**
 - I used diagrams.net/drawio to create it :